 A huge thank you to Marian Taudin Chabot for the donation of her time, her patience, and her understanding of the English language.

-And a great deal of thanks to the many people of the Tumour Foundation of BC who gave their time and energy, and their love and support in the creation of this guide.
-Thanks to us!
+And a great deal of thanks to the community of the Tumour Foundation of BC who gave their time and energy to create this guide for parents.